giuliofoletto/all-my-cookiecutters/README.md

 In general, the content of this repository is distributed under the license in [LICENSE.txt](./LICENSE.txt).
 Some subparts are derivatives of other people open-source work, for which the license is found in each specific file.
+In particular:

+-   `pandoc-document` is based on [eisvogel](https://github.com/Wandmalfarbe/pandoc-latex-template) by John MacFarlane, Pascal Wagler and others, with contributions by Astrid Bergman.